-Leica has launched its most recent camera, Leica M11 – today at 09:00 EST/14:00 GMT and Friday at 01:00 AEST.
+Leica released the new Leica M11 camera today at 09:00 EST/14:00 GMT and on Friday at 01:00 AEST.

 Full resolution, which means 70-120MB DNG image and the camera has continuous shooting speeds of 3fps when using Continuous Low, or 4.5fps with the Continuous-High option.